ArtifexSoftware/MuPDF.NET/docs/api/document.rst

         * Only reports items contained in the currently selected layer configuration.

-        * The meaning of the dictionary keys is as follows:
+        * The meaning of the `LayerConfigUI` keys is as follows:
-           - *depth:* item's nesting level in the `/Order` array
+           - *Depth:* item's nesting level in the `/Order` array
-           - *locked:* true if cannot be changed via user interfaces
+           - *IsLocked:* true if cannot be changed via user interfaces
-           - *number:* running sequence number
+           - *Number:* running sequence number
-           - *on:* item state
+           - *On:* item state
-           - *text:* text string or name field of the originating OCG
+           - *Text:* text string or name field of the originating OCG
-           - *type:* one of "label" (set by a text string), "checkbox" (set by a single OCG) or "radiobox" (set by a set of connected OCGs)
+           - *Type:* one of "label" (set by a text string), "checkbox" (set by a single OCG) or "radiobox" (set by a set of connected OCGs)

   .. method:: SetLayerUIConfig(dynamic number, int action: 0)